-During the last financial year, two bonds were reclassified from level 2 to level 1 following the increase in the number of available price contributors for amounts of EUR 8,947,440 and EUR 20,615,028, respectively.
+In 2022, two bonds were reclassified from level 2 to level 1 and from level 1 to level 2, respectively, following changes in the number of available price contributors for amounts of EUR 21,896,961 and EUR 12,483,022, respectively.

-In the last financial year, one SICAV was reclassified from level 2 to level 1 following a review of the listing frequency and two bonds were reclassified from level 1 to level 2 following a decrease in the number of available price contributors for amounts of EUR 1,964 and EUR 35,230,575, respectively.
+In 2021, two bonds were reclassified from level 2 to level 1 following the increase in the number of available price contributors for amounts of EUR 8,947,440 and EUR 20,615,028, respectively.

-As at 31 December 2021 and 2020, the securities classified in level 3 are all variable-income securities; the majority of the securities are part of the "Financial assets measured at fair value through other comprehensive income" (FVOCI) portfolio and the remainder to the "Financial assets held for purposes other than trading required to be measured at fair value through profit or loss" (FVTPL) portfolio.
+As at 31 December 2022 and 2021, the securities classified in level 3 are all variableincome securities; the majority of the securities are part of the "Financial assets measured at fair value through other comprehensive income" (FVOCI) portfolio and the remainder to the "Financial assets held for purposes other than trading required to be measured at fair value through profit or loss" (FVTPL) portfolio.